- You are here: Home»

 Along with other schools and colleges, St Dominic's has had to formulate and upload to exam boards a set of Centre Assessment Grades (CAGs) for our students taking A levels this summer.

 Departments were asked to draw on everything they know about the student and to try to give an honest, accurate, realistic assessment of the grade they would have got had the exams proceeded.
 Teachers were asked to do this with professional integrity.
 Staff were instructed that the judgment should not be based on work since the shutdown but on the whole 18 months from September 2018-March 2020.
-Teachers were told to use all the assessment information they had including classwork and homework, half term grades, mock results, UPEs, any coursework or other assessments.
+Teachers were told to use all the assessment information they had including classwork and homework, half term grades, mock results, UPEs, GCSEs, target grades and any coursework or other assessments.
+This assessment information has all been given to the students as they receive tests and mocks etc back from staff, and is held on SiD under the students' named area.
 Teachers were told to use ‘professional experience’ based on their knowledge of the student and how they were progressing to form an overall holistic judgement.
 Departments were free to vary the weight they gave to different assessments.
 In some subjects, for example, there was a significant coursework mark to draw upon.

 For students with extra time, special needs, access arrangements, etc, teachers judged the grade that these students would most likely have achieved if they had been able to sit their examinations with the intended reasonable adjustment or access arrangement in place.
 Teachers were aware of those students who are entitled to extra time in exams and this was taken into consideration in the production of the CAGs .
 Once teachers had completed the CAGS these grades were checked by the Study Plus Department to ensure that all those with special needs/extra time had been accurately and fairly assessed.
 Moreover, when making judgments on CAGs the College also considered those students where illness or other personal circumstances might have affected performance in mock exams.